 3. Research that investigates how diversity can benefit students’ learning, creativity and preparation for a

 4. Work that shows how research in diversity should inform educational policy and practice.

 and recommendations for awards are made to the Dean.
-Submit 3 copies of your proposal electronically to Mitzi Pelle at email@example.com in the Office of the Provost and Dean of the College by the firm deadline of 5 p.m.
-Friday, March 22, 2013.
+Submit your proposal electronically to Mitzi Pelle at email@example.com in the Office of the Provost and Dean of the College by the firm deadline of 5 p.m.
+Friday, March 21, 2014.
 Please submit all materials electronically; no hard copies will be accepted.

 Note: This program is distinct from the Dean’s annual Faculty Research Awards.
 Those awards are not co‐sponsored by this subcommittee and do not require a focus on issues of diversity.

-Summary of the Dean’s Fellowship Program for Teaching and Diversity
+Summary of the Dean’s Fellowship Program for Teaching and Diversity:

-This program will fund up to five Teaching and Diversity Fellows for the AY 2013-2014.
-The application is made by the faculty sponsor, but $2,500 of the $3,500 award goes to the designated student.
+This program will fund up to five Teaching and Diversity Fellows for the AY 2014‐2015.
+The application is made by the faculty sponsor, but $2,700 of the $3,700 award goes to the designated student.
 TC faculty members apply to sponsor and supervise a Diversity Fellow who will be:

 faculty in the Program or Department on TC course offerings related to diversity.

-- Interested in issues of ethnicity, culture, and diversity as they relate to teaching and
+• Interested in issues of ethnicity, culture, and diversity as they relate to teaching and

-- Overall project or goal to which the Fellow will contribute
+• Overall project or goal to which the Fellow will contribute

-- Explicit tasks and activities for which the Fellow will be responsible
+• Explicit tasks and activities for which the Fellow will be responsible

-- How the faculty sponsor will participate and collaborate with the Fellow
+• How the faculty sponsor will participate and collaborate with the Fellow

-- How both the sponsor and the Fellow will benefit from the experience
+• How both the sponsor and the Fellow will benefit from the experience

-- How the project advances the College’s teaching, curriculum, and pedagogy related to diversity issues
+• How the project advances the College’s teaching, curriculum, and pedagogy related to diversity issues

 Department Chairs are required to write a brief endorsement for each project proposed under their department.

 The FEC Subcommittee on Race, Culture and Diversity encourages proposals that emphasize pedagogical and curricular innovations that are attuned to socio‐cultural differences in learners, and inequalities that tend to correlate with these differences in academic contexts.
-An example of a possible project: a faculty member wishes to explore the literature on multiculturalism as it relates to a course that s/he is teaching and requests funding for a Fellow to conduct library research, assist with development of the syllabus and reading list, and/or co‐teach a part of the course.
-Another example would be a faculty member and an advance graduate student jointly designing a survey or interview protocol to gather more information from students enrolled in their Program or Department about what is needed in new or revised courses on diversity in the required curriculum.
+An example of a possible project: a faculty member wishes to explore the literature on multiculturalism as it relates to a course that s/he is teaching and requests funding for a Fellow to conduct library research, assist with the development of the syllabus and reading list, and/or co‐teach a part of the course.
+Another example would be a faculty member and an advanced graduate student jointly designing a survey or interview protocol to gather more information from students enrolled in their Program or Department about what is needed in new or revised courses on diversity in the required curriculum.
 Student‐initiated projects and those developed to include the voices and perspectives of students are strongly encouraged as long as faculty members agree to sponsor and work with the students.
 All full‐time faculty members with professorial appointments are eligible to sponsor a fellow.
 Interested and engaged doctoral students and advanced masters students are eligible to apply.
 Although priority for funding will be given to new projects, proposals that continue the work of previously funded Fellows will be considered if they meet the stated criteria and provide sufficient justification for renewal.

 Proposals are reviewed by members of the FEC Subcommittee on Race, Culture, and Diversity and recommendations for awards are made to the Dean.
 Criteria for selection are: a) clarity and substance of tasks and goals, b) relevance to enhancing curriculum and teaching as both relate to issues of diversity, and c) demonstration of meaningful student engagement in the review, development and/or teaching of TC classes that further the department’s work and the College’s mission with regard to teaching diversity.
-Submit 3 copies of your proposal electronically to Mitzi Pelle at firstname.lastname@example.org in the Office of the Provost and Dean of the College by the firm deadline of 5 p.m. on Friday, March 22, 2013.
+Submit your proposal electronically to Mitzi Pelle at firstname.lastname@example.org in the Office of the Provost and Dean of the College by the firm deadline of 5 p.m. on Friday, March 21, 2014.
 Please submit all materials electronically; no hard copies will be accepted.